Terraforming of Venus: Direct removal of atmosphere

-Cooling planet by solar shades
+Cooling planet

 Venus receives about twice the sunlight that Earth does, which is thought to have contributed to its runaway greenhouse effect.
 One means of terraforming Venus could involve reducing the insolation at Venus's surface to prevent the planet from heating up again.

 Space-based

 Solar shades could be used to reduce the total insolation received by Venus, cooling the planet somewhat.
 A shade placed in the Sun–Venus Lagrangian point also would serve to block the solar wind, removing the radiation exposure problem on Venus.

 A suitably large solar shade would be four times the diameter of Venus itself if at the point.
 This would necessitate construction in space.
 There would also be the difficulty of balancing a thin-film shade perpendicular to the Sun's rays at the Sun–Venus Lagrange point with the incoming radiation pressure, which would tend to turn the shade into a huge solar sail.
 If the shade were simply left at the point, the pressure would add force to the sunward side and the shade would accelerate and drift out of orbit.
 The shade could instead be positioned nearer to the Sun, using the solar pressure to balance the gravitational forces, in practice becoming a statite.

 Other modifications to the solar shade design have also been suggested to solve the solar-sail problem.
 One suggested method is to use polar-orbiting, solar-synchronous mirrors that reflect light toward the back of the sunshade, from the non-sunward side of Venus.
 Photon pressure would push the support mirrors to an angle of 30 degrees away from the sunward side.

 Paul Birch proposed a slatted system of mirrors near the point between Venus and the Sun.
 The shade's panels would not be perpendicular to the Sun's rays, but instead at an angle of 30 degrees, such that the reflected light would strike the next panel, negating the photon pressure.
 Each successive row of panels would be +/- 1 degree off the 30-degree deflection angle, causing the reflected light to be skewed 4 degrees from striking Venus.

 Solar shades could also serve as solar power generators.
 Space-based solar shade techniques, and thin-film solar sails in general, are only in an early stage of development.
 The vast sizes require a quantity of material that is many orders of magnitude greater than any human-made object that has ever been brought into space or constructed in space.